polterguy/phosphorusfive/README.md

 sudo ./install.sh
 ```

-When you're done with the above, visit the _"Bazar"_ through your browser, and fill up your system with whatever apps you want to install.
-Below are
+When you're done with one of the above, visit the _"Bazar"_ through your browser, and fill up your system with whatever apps you
-screenshots of some of the more important apps you can fill up your system with.
-First [Sephia Five](https://github.com/polterguy/sephia-five),
+want to install.
+Below are screenshots of some of the more important apps you can fill up your system with.
-which is a military grade PGP cryptographically secured webmail client.
+First [Sephia Five](https://github.com/polterguy/sephia-five), which is a military grade PGP cryptographically secured webmail client.

 ![alt screenshot](resources/screenshot-sephia.png)